totorototo/ultra-buddy/README.md

 # Trail-Buddy

-Trail-Buddy is a free web service dedicated for trail runner.
+Trail-Buddy/stack-menu is a free web service dedicated for trail runner.

 Worflow is quite simple: easy as 1,2,3!